 Measuring inequality

-Here we examine how interpretation can change, when we expand the analysis by using relative distribution methods and not only look at Gini-Coefficients.
+Here we examine how interpretation can change, when we expand the analysis by using relative distribution methods and not only look at Gini Coefficients.
 We therefore use the published percentiles about the distribution of taxable income on the FTA webpage.
-We prefer these measures over the calculates measures out of the published income brackets statistics, because they represent the distribution at both tails more accurate since they are based directly on the information about every single tax units
+We prefer these measures over the calculated measures out of the published income brackets statistics, because they represent the distribution at both tails more accurate since they are based directly on the information about every single tax units

-We use the reported Measures at the cost of time.
+We use the reported measures at the cost of time.
 The longest time-period we can compare out of these data reaches from 2003 to 2010.
-Gini changed during this time from 0.47 to 0.50, which equals a moderate increase of inequality.
+The Gini coefficient changed during this time from 0.47 to 0.50, which equals a moderate increase of inequality.
 The in-depth distributional analysis allows us to see, how this change translated into different shapes of the distributions.

 Formal beschreiben wie aus income brackets Gini-Koeffizienten berechnet werden und Probleme die dabei entstehen (Interpolation) .

 To describe how the two distributions are going to be transformed into a relative distribution, we start with defining the two distributions, focusing on a comparison over time (2003 to 2010).
-This will show us in the end how relative distribution enrich interpretation and is, therefore in our opinion a suitable way to complete trend analysis.
-We define 2003 as the reference population Y0 and distribution of 2010 as the comparison population Y. x represents our measure of interest (taxable income).
+This will show us in the end how relative distribution enrich interpretation and is, therefore in our opinion a suitable way to complete trend analyses.
+We define 2003 as the reference population Y0 and the distribution of 2010 as the comparison population Y. x represents our measure of interest (taxable income).
 At first we calculate the two probability density functions (PDF).
 The PDF is a function fx which describes the distribution of probability over the outcome set and is defined for all possible values of x.The PDF can be characterized by its cumulative distribution function (CDF).
 The CDF can be formulated as F(x), which represents the probability that a randomly chosen value is less than or equal to x .The relative distribution of Y to Y0 is then defined as

 (1) R=F0(Y)